-Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
-Students who plan to do a SRP must take one more elective course.
+- 5 International students must take Korean Language and Culture I. This course will be counted toward graduation requirement credits. - 6 Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd semester and submit the first draft paper in the seminar.
+Students who plan to do an SRP must take one more elective course. - \\ To declare the concentration, MDP students must apply online through the KDI School website as of the 6th week of the semester, when the combined total of the graduation requirement credits previously completed and currently being taken is above 39 (above 36 for GMP students).
+MDP students are allowed to declare a maximum of 1 concentration.